 Our investment strategy is to conservatively manage our investment portfolio by investing primarily in readily marketable, investment-grade fixed-income securities.
-As of December 31, 2006, 2.8% of our investment portfolio was invested in common equity securities.
+As of December 31, 2007, 6.3% of our investment portfolio was invested in equity securities.
 Our investment portfolio is managed internally.
 We regularly review our portfolio for declines in value.
-If a decline in value is deemed temporary, we record the decline as an unrealized loss in other comprehensive income on our consolidated statement of income and accumulated other comprehensive income on our consolidated balance sheet.
-If the decline is deemed other than temporary, we write down the carrying value of the investment and record a realized loss in our consolidated statements of income.
-As of December 31, 2006, we had a net unrealized loss of \$0.5 million on our investments.
-The following table details the net unrealized loss (gain) balance by invested asset category as of December 31, 2006.
+If a decline in value is deemed temporary, we record the decline as an unrealized loss in other comprehensive income on our consolidated statement of stockholders' equity and comprehensive income and accumulated other comprehensive income on our consolidated balance sheet.
+If the decline is deemed other than temporary, we write down the carrying value of the investment and record a realized loss in our consolidated statements of operations.
+As of December 31, 2007, we had a net unrealized loss of \$1.1 million on our investments.
+The following table details the net unrealized loss (gain) balance by invested asset category as of December 31, 2007.

-Category Net Unrealized Loss (Gain) Balance
+Category Net Unrealized oss (Gain) Balance

 (in thousands)

-Corporate bonds \$ 805
+Corporate bonds \$ 1,690

-Municipal bonds 112
+Municipal bonds (376)

-Equity securities (434)
+Equity securities (79)

-US Treasury securities (7)
+US Treasury securities (147)

+Short term (3)

-Total \$ 476
+\$ 1,085